Ontica/Tlaxcala.Empiria.Land/README.md

 ﻿Empiria Land Tlaxcala Edition
 =============================

-Empiria Land Tlaxcala Edition was special developed by La Vía Óntica SC for the Government of the State of Tlaxcala, Mexico; and includes the following software components:
+Empiria Land Tlaxcala Edition was custom-tailored by La Vía Óntica SC for the use of the Government of the State of Tlaxcala, Mexico.

+Tlaxcala's solution includes the following software applications:

-* A) Empiria Land Extranet Web Site
+* A) Empiria Land Intranet Web Site
-* B) Empiria Land Intranet Web Site
+* B) Empiria Land Web API (HTTP/RESTful based)
-* C) Empiria Land Web API (HTTP/RESTful based)
+* C) Empiria Land Extranet Web Site
 * D) Empiria Land Web Services (XML based)